mdmims/AzureIngesterApi/README.md

 # Running the application locally

-There are three convenience scripts that can help you get started quickly and run the app server:
+The following are scripts that can help you get started quickly and run the app server:

 - Run a development server for API: `./bin/run_dev.sh`